Car Finance Success: What To Do Now, Then & Later

-If worse comes to worst and you are not able to negotiate your debt with your lender, your vehicle can be seized depending on your loan.
+If worse comes to worse and you are not able to negotiate your debt with your lender, your vehicle can be seized depending on your loan.
 You will have a short window of opportunity to resolve this debt with your lender and reclaim your vehicle, however, this often involves paying off the loan balance plus any repossession fees.
 If this is not possible, the lender will be forced to sell your car to recover the costs of the loan.
 You may still be owe a balance on your loan should the re-sale value not completely cover the cost of your loan.

 - 1. Ensure you’re aware of what late fees will be incurred so that you can effectively budget for them.
 You may also need to review your budget to ensure you aren’t missing any future payments.

 - 2. If your car loan is unaffordable, you should attempt to seek a deferment as soon as possible.
 A deferment will stop the threat of your credit rating suffering due to missed payments or a potential repossession.
 If you are granted a deferment, you should look into long-term solutions such as refinancing your loan to make it more manageable or considering trading in your vehicle for a more affordable one.

 - 3. Contact your lender and ask for advice.
 Your lender would much prefer for you to make your payments than have to repossess your car.
 They may have solutions to offer you, or at the very least, helpful advice on how to proceed.
 Lenders are certainly willing to work with you so long as you’re truthful and genuinely want to resolve the issues with your loan.